 "What I enjoy about studying and teaching art in the university environment is the way art can be connected to other disciplines with which it intersects and derives its strength.
-The university is the place that simultaneously gives an artist the room to create but also the ability to better understand what it is she/he is creating.
+The university is the place that simultaneously gives artists the room to create but also the ability to better understand what they are creating.
 Each work of art produces its own unique world, and this world emerges from an experiential, historical, and philosophical context which is best considered." —Leslie Brack

 Samples of Leslie's work and projects can be found at lesliebrack.com

 "I gained so much from Summer College.
 I experienced college life and made a lot of friends from all over the globe.
 Professor Brack was excellent; she was so nice, thoughtful, and patient as she worked with us.
 With her instruction, we were all able to improve our artistic skills and our ability to analyze art. " — Emily Wu, 2016

 "Professor Brack and TA Artemisha were truly an awesome pair!
 Their passion for art was clearly shown through the work and lessons that they put together for us. " — Amisha Rana, 2015